-- 33. Three main opportunities have been identified. - a.
+- 33. Three main opportunities have been identified to improve traffic flow and therefore improve access. - a.
 We could adopt more effective traffic management practices - b.
 We could apply higher charges at congested times and places - c.
 We could vary all charges up and down with service levels